-- On the Windows 7 operating system, do the following: - 1.
-Click Start → Control Panel. - 2.
-Click Hardware and Sound. - 3.
-Click Devices and Printers. - 4.
-Double-click USB Enhanced Performance Keyboard.
-The USB Enhanced Performance Keyboard Customization program starts. - On the Windows 8 or Windows 8.1 operating system, do the following:
+- On the Windows 7 operating system, do the following:

+- 1. Click Start → Control Panel.

+- 2. Click Hardware and Sound.

+- 3. Click Devices and Printers.

+- 4. Double-click USB Enhanced Performance Keyboard.
+The USB Enhanced Performance Keyboard Customization program starts.

+- On the Windows 8 or Windows 8.1 operating system, do the following:

-1. Open Control Panel.
+- 1. Open Control Panel.

-Note: For detailed information on how to open Control Panel on Windows 8 and Windows 8.1, see "Accessing Control Panel on the Windows 8 or Windows 8.1 operating system" on page 18.
+Note: For detailed information on how to open Control Panel onWindows 8 and Windows 8.1, see "Navigating among screens on the Windows 8 and Windows 8.1 operating systems" on page 18.